 How traveling affects Medicare coverage

-In 2016 alone, almost 68 million Americans traveled abroad.
-If you or someone you know is planning a trip overseas this year, it’s important to know your travel insurance options so you can stay safe, prepared, and relaxed while enjoying your vacation.
-As a general rule of thumb, healthcare while abroad is not covered by Original Medicare—but Medicare Supplement insurance often covers travel insurance.
+If you're planning a trip this year, it’s important to know your Medicare insurance options so you can stay safe, prepared, and relaxed while enjoying your travel.
+As a general rule, healthcare while abroad is not covered by Original Medicare—but Medicare Supplement insurance often covers travel insurance.
 Learn more about how to stay covered while overseas.

 When Does Medicare Work Outside Of The United States?

 If you’re traveling to Puerto Rico, the U.S. Virgin Islands, Guam, the Northern Mariana Islands, and American Samoa, then your Medicare insurance will cover your treatment.
 Outside of these, healthcare is normally not covered abroad.
 However, there are select instances when your Medicare will work out outside of the United States.
 As the Medicare website explains:

 - You’re in the U.S. when a medical emergency occurs, but the closest hospital that can treat you is outside of the U.S.

 - You’re traveling from Alaska to Canada through the fastest route when a medical emergency occurs and a Canadian hospital is closer than an American hospital.